CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-CivicActions incident response and configuration capabilities include the detection of unauthorized changes to the system though the IR Plan and CCB Change Request process and the implementation of IR-4 and IR-5.
+CivicActions incident response and configuration capabilities include the detection of unauthorized changes to the system through the IR Plan and CCB Change Request process and the implementation of IR-4 and IR-5.
 In the event of an unauthorized security change to the system, CivicActions support would roll back to and restore from the most recent authorized database set.

 ### SI-10: Information Input Validation